s4069b/Simple-Year-Planner/README.md

 ---

-# Licence and contributions
+# Licence

-If publishing this repository publicly, add the licence you want contributors and users to follow.
+Simple Year Planner is open-source software released under the MIT License.

-Issues and pull requests are welcome for improvements that preserve the project's lightweight, public-calendar focus.
+You are free to use, modify and distribute it, subject to the terms of the MIT License.

 ## Planner introduction